 How to refer a patient for a videofluoroscopy?

-A patient must have been assessed by a dysphagia trained speech and language therapist before Videofluoroscopy can be considered.
+A patient must have had a swallowing assessment by a speech and language therapist before Videofluoroscopy can be considered.

 We accept referrals from our team members and from speech and language therapists in our neighbouring community teams – RDASH and Bassetlaw Community.